cabalmail/cabal-infra/README.md

 What's special about CabalMail is that it forces you to create new subdomains for each address.
 If we assume your mail domain is example.com, then CabalMail will NOT support addresses of the form foo@example.com.
 Rather, each address will be hosted at a subdomain of example.com, such as foo@bar.example.com.

-By making it easy to create new address that point to a given inbox, you can (and should!) create new addresses for each person, company, etc., that needs to contact you.
+By making it easy to create new addresses that point to a given inbox, you can (and should!) create new addresses for each person, company, etc., that needs to contact you.
 This approach is similar to the technique of ["plus-addressing" or "subaddressing"](https://tools.ietf.org/id/draft-newman-email-subaddr-01.html).

 "So why not just use plus-addressing?"
 Good question.
 See the next section.